 Are squirrels driving you nuts?
 No pun intended, of course, but if you’re wondering how to keep squirrels out of your garden areas, you’ve come to the right place.

-Fortunately, there are simple steps you can take to keep squirrels away.
+Fortunately, there are simple steps you can take to getting rid of squirrels.
 Here’s what you need to know.

 If you’re trying to keep squirrels out of the garden, your first course of action should be to make sure it’s squirrels that are causing problems in the first place.